 We do not provide mortgage origination services.
 Unlike many of our peers, we have no interest in any lender and are able to promote real competition among lenders on behalf of our customers.
-Approximately 91% of our fiscal 2012 customers elected to finance their home purchases.
+Approximately 90% of our fiscal 2013 customers elected to finance their home purchases.
 See Item 3 - Legal Proceedings for discussion of the investigations and litigation related to our prior mortgage origination business (Beazer Mortgage).
-Up until September 30, 2010, we offered title insurance services to our homebuyers in several of our markets.
-Effective September 30, 2010, we sold or discontinued all of our title services operations.
-The operating results of our prior mortgage origination and title services operations are included in loss from discontinued operations, net of tax in the Consolidated Statements of Operations for all periods presented.